top of page

 (Kebab) Bosphorus 13.jpg

-I had the misfortune another day to try the chicken chop as the burger was not ready... not expecting much, I changed it to a takeaway when I found something more interesting elsewhere.
+I had the misfortune another day to try the chicken chop as the burger was not ready (they have now stopped swelling burgers).
+Not expecting much, I changed it to a takeaway when I found something more interesting elsewhere.
 Back home, I thought it'd just be something to fill the tummy...

 I got a big surprise, the chicken chop was brilliant!
 The batter a very tasty, paprika filled wonder.
 This was by far the tastiest chicken chop, without the aid of any sauces or gravies.
-It was also nice and tender, and a mix of breast and thigh meat were provided with the chop.
-The soggy fries that come with it was surprisingly tasty too, and i don't usually like soggy fries.
+It was also very tender, and a mix of breast and thigh meat were provided with the chop.
+The soggy fries that came with it was surprisingly tasty too, and i don't usually like soggy fries.

 (Kebab) Bosphorus 15.jpg